-Neal Emerald, a 17-year Apple engineer in Cleveland for the two-session event, discussed ways Apple’s new MacOS and iOS platforms have become enterprise friendly through new, or improved, native features and increased 3rd party application support.
+A veteran Apple Systems Engineer represented Apple for the two session event.
+He discussed ways Apple's new MacOS and iOS platforms have become enterprise friendly through new, or improved, native features and increased 3rd party application support.
 He also lead the discussion on how to take advantage of Mac’s modern provisioning capabilities and MacOS’s ability to integrate seamlessly into a Windows environment.

 Joining him was Keith Cmich from Progressive.
 Keith is a 19-year IT veteran of the organization and he is currently an IT systems engineer focused on the Mac platform.
 Keith shared insight on how a close partnership with MCPc changed Progressive’s relationship with Apple, transforming an isolated, off-network, user population into one that is fully integrated, managed, and secured and has a user experience on par with the Windows population.

 When Progressive started working with MCPc, Keith said his major Apple pain points stemmed from the fact that all of Progressive’s Macs were off-network.
 As a result:

 - Macs could not be centrally managed by Progressive IT

 - Mac users required two computers; a Windows device for their corporate apps and email and a Mac for their line of business applications.